~Each day holds new magic~ ❤

 Other occasions I wanted things I did not want to want.

-This went on for years and years, and more years.
+This went on for years and years, and more years, off and on with genuine happiness thrown into the mix here & there.
 Until I finally decided to get myself better.
 I asked for help.
 I work on myself relentlessly to be the best me I can be(not a perfectionist).

 Now I feel beauty everywhere, every day.
-And I feel fear.
+And I feel fear more.
 Fear for myself.

 Have you ever been crossing a street or standing at a curb on a pavement and a car seems to be coming too close to you and a bolt of fear runs though you?
 Or have you ever been in a car and another car almost hits the one you’re in or actually hits it and you feel a bit shaken for a while after and you feel it’s a bad thing?
 I don’t think most people have true near death experiences but I think many/most of us have experienced at least one of those mundane occurrences like with cars coming a bit too close, maybe an encounter with a creepy stranger, walking up a dark street alone and hearing footsteps or seeing/hearing something that makes the hairs on your neck stand up.
 Or a person driving a car you’re in a little too fast and you fear for others but also yourself.